mintyweazel/nativescript-oss-licenses/README.md

 [![Build Status](https://travis-ci.org/mintyweazel/nativescript-oss-licenses.svg?branch=master)](https://travis-ci.org/mintyweazel/nativescript-oss-licenses)

-This is a nativescript plugin to utilize the android library com.google.gms:oss-licenses
-which lists up all of the oss licenses of native library targeted for android.
+This is a nativescript plugin to list up all of the oss licenses of native library.

-As for now, this plugin is only for android, and works only for native libraries.
+As for now, this plugin is **only for android**, and works only for native libraries.

 ![demo](https://raw.github.com/wiki/mintyweazel/nativescript-oss-licenses/images/screenshot.gif)